Star Trek II: The Wrath of Khan is the best thing Star Trek has ever done and half of one Star Trek show ranks among the worst.

 Star Trek: Nemesis looks amazing.
-The Enterprise E finally gets her due in this movie (before they swiss cheese her) and just seeing her fly around in full regalia (instead of in some swap gas as she does in Insurrection) is worth the price of admission.
-Patrick Stewart’s performance is, as always, brilliant here too.
-Unlike Insurrection this screenplay actually gives him something to chew on, and chew he does.
+The Enterprise E finally gets her due in this movie (before they swiss cheese her), and just seeing her fly around in full regalia (instead of plowing through swamp gas as she does in Insurrection) is worth the price of admission.
+Patrick Stewart’s performance is, as always, brilliant.
+Unlike Insurrection, this screenplay actually gives him something to chew on, and chew he does.

-Outside of Sir Patrick’s dialogue though, that script… that script goes totally off the rails the minute in dives into a weird clone Picard plot and just keeps falling apart from there.
-It’s badly directed and the editing is even worse.
-At one point Data shows up to magically rescue Picard immediately after everyone on the Enterprise bridge stands around explaining that they have no idea how to help him.
-I have no idea why the Remans exist and was much happier when we knew nothing about them, the cliche mega ship of doom trope has been done to death… and then there’s the death of Data.
+Outside of Sir Patrick’s dialogue, though, that script… that script goes totally off the rails the minute it dives into a weird clone Picard plot and just keeps falling apart from there.
+It’s badly directed, and the editing is even worse.
+At one point, Data shows up to magically rescue Picard immediately after everyone on the Enterprise bridge stands around explaining that they have no idea how to help him.
+I have no idea why the Remans exist and was much happier when we knew nothing about them; the cliche mega ship of doom trope has been done to death… and then there’s the death of Data.

-The plot revolves around a planet with the key to eternal life and the villains are these guys who need to use it to get better plastic surgery.
-F. Murray Abraham does his best but the script just doesn’t work.
-The real problem here is that these bad guys, much like the bad guys in Star Trek: Generations, just shouldn’t be worthy opponents for the Enterprise E. Yet, the script treats them like they’re about as powerful as the Borg.
+The plot revolves around a planet with the key to eternal life.
+The villains are these guys who need to use it to get better plastic surgery.
+F. Murray Abraham does his best, but the script doesn’t work.
+The problem here is that these bad guys, much like the bad guys in Star Trek: Generations, just shouldn’t be worthy opponents for the Enterprise E. Yet, the script treats them like they’re about as powerful as the Borg.

 Sorry, F. Murray Abraham is no Borg Queen.

-It makes a lot of the same mistakes made by Star Trek V: The Final Frontier, relying on laughs which come at the expense of our hero characters while at the same time getting lost in a lot of pomposity about the meaning of life which never really pays off anywhere.
+It makes a lot of the same mistakes made by Star Trek V: The Final Frontier, relying on laughs that come at the expense of our hero characters while at the same time getting lost in a lot of pomposity about the meaning of life, which never pays off anywhere.